xuechaow/wilsonhsuechao.16mb.com/Readme.md

 ========================================================================

 This a client-server architecture that would display employees' information in a web page.
-Finished all the requirements and bonus requirements.
 Added some individual features.
 Set up the MySQL account first, and use Chrome(best) or other browsers to open the index.html
 ------------------------------------------------------------------------------------
 Main Features(Basic Requirements):